25 Most Futuristic U.S. Colleges and Universities

 North Carolina State University

-The Hunt Library is designed to meet an environment that supports advanced learning highlights the importance of open spaces for intellectual stimulation.
+The Hunt Library is designed to create an environment that supports advanced learning and highlights the importance of open spaces for intellectual stimulation.
 The vast open areas link all library levels while the open staircases emphasize a synergistic and social atmosphere next to study sections.

 The high-end experimental laboratories and various study and learning centers are an impressive upgrade to the conventional study spaces.
 The colorful learning sections and dynamic fixtures sit next to traditional study areas.